-According to the Maryland Department of the Environment, stormwater in areas developed prior to the 2002 was not managed (prior to 1985) or managed for flood control or water quantity (after 1985).
+According to the Maryland Department of the Environment, stormwater in areas developed prior to the 1985 was not managed, and on properties developed between 1985 and 2002, stormwater was managed for flood control or water quantity only.
 After 2002, new developments were subject to water quality requirements as well as quantity requirements.
 Because most of the Town was developed prior to the 2002 requirements, the mitigation required by the MS4 regulations is substantial.